 Minneapolis and St Paul are the most visited of all Spring Break destinations in Minnesota.
 Most people will drive their car around downtown and park at some of the pay parking lots.
 It is the easiest way to get around.
 But what makes the cities unique is the Skyway system.

-Most people will find a place to park, then use the skyways to hop from building to building without getting facing the outdoor elements.
+Most people will find a place to park, then use the skyways to hop from building to building without getting to face the outdoor elements.
 I have a full guide on how to use them: Navigating the MPLS Skyways Like a Local.

 Another option is to take the light rail.
 The light rail has free parking at different parts of the track, like the Mall of America.
 For a few dollars, you can jump on the train and get to many places downtown.
 It’s safe and easy to use.